Gangris/CardScanner/PriceChecker/README.md

 ## Methods

+### startup()
+Method gets called when application starts up, and sets up the rest of the application based on the configuration provided within `configuration.json`.

 ### getBearerToken()
 This method requests a new bearer token, and stores it locally within the MongoDB Sessions table.
 It also ensures that the bearer token matches

 ### getCatalogCatagories()
 This method requests the TCGPlayer Catagories.
 This data is saved within the MongoDB TCGCatagories table.